davidgutierrezrubio/jmathanim/manual/03_Styling/Styling.md

 As we said, the config files that you can read are in XML format.
 All files must have a root tag called `<JMathAnimConfig>`.
 Everything out of this tag is ignored.

-Inside this tag, we may have
+Inside this tag, we may have:

 * The `<include>` tag allows to load another XML config files.
 For example `<include>#axes_and_functions_dark.xml</include>` (an internal config file included in the jar library) or `<include>myColors.xml</include>` (a file include in the `resources/config` folder).